Minimal Root's embeddings for general starting and target distributions: Introduction

+Most of the results above can be generalized to the cases where the underlying process is a diffusion process with a general starting distribution.
+In this paper, we denote such embedding problem by \SEP$(\sigma,\nu,\mu)$:

-The results mentioned above focus on the cases where the embeddings are namely \emph{UI stopping times}.
-Here, a stopping time $\tau$ is a UI stopping time if the corresponding stopped process $X^{\tau}:=\{X_{t\wedge\tau}\}_{t\geq0}$ is uniformly integrable, ohterwise we call $\tau$ a \emph{non-UI stopping time}.
-When the underlying process is a continuous local martingale, \citet[Prop.\,8.1]{Obloj:2004} shows that there exists a UI embedding for \ref{eq:SEP}$(X,\nu,\mu)$ if and only if
+However, the results mentioned above are concerned with the cases where the embeddings are namely \emph{UI stopping times}.
+Here, a stopping time $\tau$ is a UI stopping time if the corresponding stopped process $X^{\tau} :=\{X_{t\wedge\tau}\}_{t\geq0}$ is uniformly integrable, otherwise we call $\tau$ a \emph{non-UI stopping time}.